kachick/chawan/doc/config.md

 <tr>
 <td>`pager.toggleSource()`</td>
-<td>If viewing a HTML buffer, open a new buffer with its source.
+<td>If viewing an HTML buffer, open a new buffer with its source.
 Otherwise,
 open the current buffer's contents as HTML.</td>
 </tr>